 7. Model Deployment

 The registered model is deployed to a target environment (e.g., staging, production).
-Deployment strategies can vary, including canary releases, A/B testing, or blue-green deployments, often leveraging Infrastructure as Code (IaC) Explained principles.
+Deployment strategies can vary, including canary releases, A/B testing, or blue-green deployments, applying infrastructure-as-code principles.

 Illustration of different model deployment strategies like canary or blue-green deployment.